bguiz/modernizr-cli/README.md

-# Modernizr 3 command line
+# Modernizr 3 Command Line Interface

-Want to use the Modernizer 3 via the command line?
+Use the Modernizer 3 via the command line - like so:

+    modernizr config.json

+Both the minified and non-minified output will be produced.

 ## Sample usage